 The cost and cultural advantages of brand-compliance systems have helped to spark a steady migration among major brands toward this new empowered model.
 But critics and resistors remain—mostly among the creative teams and agencies that stand to see their work volumes decrease as a result of the “democratization” of marketing.

 Repeated experience shows, however, that when creative leaders embrace brand-compliance technologies, they can actually have an even greater impact on the power of the brand than if they continued to pursue the now-outmoded command and control model.

 This is because, in the hands of a brand leader, brand-compliance systems can deploy more than just assets and templates.
 They can actually help to deploy a depth of insight and marketing intelligence that users in the field would not otherwise be able to access.

 This is one reason why more and more creative agencies are coming to see as part of their brief the administration and curation of brand compliance systems on behalf of their clients.
 What once might have been seen as a purely administrative function has taken on a more strategic importance.
-And given the recent reductions in corporate staffs during the pandemic, brand-compliance is a job that could easily fall to the wayside—with the potential for significant negative impact over the long haul—if agency partners do not step up and offer to play that role.
+And given the recent reductions in corporate staff during the pandemic, brand compliance is a job that could easily fall to the wayside—with the potential for significant negative impact over the long haul—if agency partners do not step up and offer to play that role.

 Achieve Global Brand Compliance Easily With CampaignDrive By Pica9